Sorbus aucuparia: Ecology

-Usage
+Uses

 Culinary

 The fruit of S. aucuparia were used in the past to lure and catch birds.
 To humans, the fruit are bitter, astringent, laxative, diuretic and a cholagogue.
 They have vitamin C, so they prevent scurvy, but the parasorbic acid irritates the gastric mucosa.
-Pharmacist Mannfried Pahlow wrote that he doubted the toxicity of the fruit but advised against consuming large amounts.
+Pharmacist Mannfried Pahlow wrote that he questioned the toxicity of the fruit but advised against consuming large amounts.
 The fruit contain sorbitol, which can be used as a sugar substitute by diabetics, but its production is no longer relevant.
 Sorbus aucuparia fruits have been used in the traditional Austrian medicine internally (as tea, syrup, jelly or liqueur) for treatment of disorders of the respiratory tract, fever, infections, colds, flu, rheumatism and gout.

-Fresh fruit are usually not tasty, but they can be debittered and made into compote, jelly, jam, a tangy syrup, a tart chutney, or juice, as well as wine and liqueur, or used for tea or to make flour.
+Due to their bitterness, raw rowan berries normally are not very palatable, but can be debittered and made into compote, jelly, jam, a tart syrup or chutney, pressed into juice.
+It is also used to make wine, liqueurs, teas, and flour.
 Fruit are served as a side dish to lamb or game.
 Debittering can be accomplished by freezing, cooking, or drying, which degrades the parasorbic acid.
 The fruit are red colored in August but usually only harvested in October after the first frost by cutting the corymbs.
 The robust qualities of S. aucuparia make it a source for fruit in harsh mountain climate and Maria Theresa, ruler of the Habsburg monarchy, recommended the planting of the species in 1779.
+The oldest Finnish candy still commercially produced, Pihlaja, is named after and originally contained rowanberries.

 A more palatable variety, named Sorbus aucuparia var. dulcis Kraetzl, or var. edulis Dieck, or var. moravica Dippel, was first discovered in 1810 near Ostružná in the Hrubý Jeseník mountain range of Northern Moravia and became widespread in Germany and Austria the early 20th century.
 Its leaves are larger and pointed, only the front part of the leaflets is serrated, and they have darker bark, larger buds and larger fruit.
 Similar non-bitter varieties found in Southern Russia were first introduced in Central Europe in 1900 as 'Rossica' and 'Rossica Major', which has large fruit up to 1.5 cm in diameter.